huangy22/data_blog_content/2018/Elasticity_of_demand/Elasticity_of_demand.md

 $$ v_n \sim \mathcal{N}(0.5, 1) $$
 $$ \delta v_m \sim \mathcal{N}(0, 1) $$
 $$ P_n \sim \mathcal{N}(1, 0.3) $$
-$$ c = 1 $$
+$$ c = 2 $$

-Now we have a generative model on hand and we can use it to generate 10,000 box unit events, each from a Bernoulli trail with probability $\text{prob}_u$.
+Now we have a generative model on hand and we can use it to generate 10,000 purchase events, each from a Bernoulli trail with probability $\text{prob}_u$.

-Then the elasticity are calculated from the equation
+Then the elasticity is calculated from the equation
 $$ E_n = -P_n \cdot \frac{ c \cdot \langle \sigma(f_{m,n}) (1-\sigma(f_{m,n}))\rangle_{m_n}}{\langle \sigma(f_{m,n})\rangle_{m_n}} $$

 We can see that the relationship between $E_n$ and $P_n$ is indeed roughly a linear curve: